Birch-san/juicysfplugin/README.md

 Now, you may do one of the following:

-- Open the standalone juicysfplugin.app (to play around)
+- Open the standalone juicysfplugin.app
 - Load the AU/VST/VST3 into your favourite DAW (e.g. GarageBand, FL Studio)

 **Load a soundfont**